 I have Valentine's Day on the brain in a major way!
 I think it's because I am having serious Christmas/holiday withdrawals.
 For real, I shed a few tears when we took down our tree, I secretly want to watch "A Christmas Story" one more time, and my daughter still plays Christmas songs on the piano...and I totally love it.
 The anticipation of a holiday is just so fun!
 Add four kids to the mix and it's even better!

-So today we're making these Gluten-free Double Chocolate Oatmeal Pancakes, which are the perfect Valentine's Day breakfast!
-They are made with wholesome ingredients like oats, bananas and almond milk, and are gluten, dairy & refined sugar free, but no one would ever guess they're healthy!
+So today we're making this gluten-free, Healthy Chocolate Pancakes Recipe, which is the perfect Valentine's Day breakfast!
+These chocolate pancakes are made with wholesome ingredients like oats, bananas and almond milk, and are gluten, dairy & refined sugar free, but no one would ever guess they're healthy!

 I don't know about you, but when I think about Valentine's Day the first thing that pops into my mind is chocolate.
 Ritch and I don't really do gifts, but it's pretty much an unspoken expectation that he will come home from work that day with some sort of dark chocolate for yours truly! 😉

-This pancake recipe is best when it's made in the Vitamix, or another high-powered blender!
+This chocolate pancake recipe is best when it's made in the Vitamix, or another high-powered blender!
 It's super easy to whip up too!
 Simply toss all the ingredients into the blender and go to town!
 Here are a few tips to ensure the perfect pancakes every time.

-Blend dry ingredients first.
+- Blend dry ingredients first.
 In order to ensure the oats have reached a flour-like consistency, be sure to blend the dry ingredients first.
 Then add the wet ingredients!

-Adjust the amount of milk.
+- Adjust the amount of milk.
 I have found that the size and ripeness of the banana used effects the amount of milk needed to achieve the perfect texture.
 If you like thick and hearty pancakes, add less milk.
 If you prefer thin, light, pancakes, add more milk!
 It's really up to you!

-Mini chocolate chips.
+- Mini chocolate chips.
 Please, please use mini chocolate chips in this recipe.
 They disperse more evenly throughout the batter, ensuring little bursts of chocolate flavor in every bite!

 These pancakes are actually super versatile!
 Here are a few potential substitutions!